 Sod & Shrub Compost is a nutrient blast for your lawn, decorative or vegetable garden.
-Made from local manures, greenwaste and foodwaste and aged a minimum of 1 year, our Sod & Shrub compost offers unheralded nutrient diversity.
+Made from local manures, greenwaste and foodwaste and composted a minimum of 1 year, our Sod & Shrub compost offers unheralded nutrient diversity.
 Screened to 1/2 inch.
 Available year round.

 $40 Cubic Yard

-A mixture of sandy loam and compost our topsoil blend is the perfect foundation for new garden beds.
+A mixture of sandy loam and compost our Topsoil Blend is the perfect foundation for new garden beds.
 A 50/50 mix ensures new plantings are supplied with the soil structure they need for foundational and annual success.

 $52 Cubic Yard

 We add 50% more compost to our Topsoil blend to create our favorite blend for first season raised beds.
 The additional compost improves soil porosity and water retention.

 Potting Soil #1is designed for native and native adapted plants.
 Composed of red cinder, pumice, pecan shells and compost, this soil is perfect for bringing the desert landscape indoors, cultivating your succulents or for outdoor use when you want to highlight pathways with desert plants.